Phazorknight/Cogito/COGITO/Readme.md

 - Either create your own script or attach one of the included ones:
   - Cogito_Door: For doors, gates, platforms, bridges.
   - Cogito_Object: For pick ups, props, etc.
+  - Cogito_Button: Used for simple triggers.
+Can be one-time-use or repeated use.
   - Cogito_Switch: For switchable objects like lamps or buttons.
   - Cogito_Turnwheel: More niche, used for objects that rotate, usually combined with a Hold interaction.